Logs¶

 AmiCenterEvents¶

-AmiCenterEvents messages are logged after the various center objects have been recorded and provide an overall snapshot of the general state of the center and the events that have occurred by that point.
+AmiCenterEvents messages are logged after the various Center objects have been recorded and provide an overall snapshot of the general state of the Center and the events that have occurred by that point.

 AmiCenterEvents messages follow this format:

-Both information on relay and center events are contained in these messages.
+Both information on Relay and Center events are contained in these messages.
 Visually, this is represented in the "Events" graph in the log viewer.

 These messages are also intrinsically linked to "Topics" messages, since the topic will give an indication of the direction of messages being received and processed.

-There are two "events" terms in the messages: events
+There are two "events" terms in the messages: events and relayEvents:

 -

-- 5 incoming messages coming at a given time will be packed as 1 relay event.
+- 5 incoming messages coming at a given time will be packed as 1 Relay event

-- This individual relay event then gets routed where it needs to go, e.g: center.
+- This individual Relay event then gets routed where it needs to go, e.g: Center

 -